• Skip to primary navigation

 followers on social media

 Social media reminds me a lot of high school, with the “likes” of Facebook, and terms like “followers” on social media.
 Like in high school, people are judged by how popular they are and how many “friends” they have.
-But as someone who has spent most of my life in the entertainment industry, the word “friend” is bantered about loosely, and your real friends can be counted on one hand.
+But as someone who has spent most of my life in the entertainment industry, the word “friend” is bantered about loosely.
+Your real friends can be counted on one hand.
 Your real friends are the ones who are still there when the chips are down and you’re at your lowest point.

-Social media reminds me of the same cliquish hierarchy as high school, and why I would hang out with certain people and not others.
-Here are some of the reasons I will or won’t follow someone on social media:
+Social media reminds me of the same cliquish hierarchy as high school.
+And why I would hang out with certain people and not others.

-• Information isn’t useful to me or my own followers – The first thing I do is look through someone’s thread to see what kind of things they post.
+The first thing I do is look through someone’s thread to see what kind of things they post to determine if I want to follow them on social media.
 If there are endless posts about what someone had for lunch or things that wouldn’t be of interest to the other people on my list, I don’t follow them.
 Nothing personal, it’s just not my cup of tea.
 [Read more…] about Why I Will Or Won’t Follow Someone on Social Media

 How to Utilize Google + to Connect with Influences as an Entrepreneur

 It’s always nice to hear about modern day rags-to-riches stories like Dropbox or Soundcloud that are now worth millions, but for most entrepreneurs, it’s more of a rags-and-more-rags sort of tale.
 Bootstrapping a business wouldn’t exist if it wasn’t worth it, but the personal effort involved is steep.
 Using every tool available is the only way to pull yourself out of obscurity and connect with the right people, which means using even the toughest social media outlets like Google +.
+Here are some tips to being a Google + entrepreneur.

 Google +